What is Mental Health First Aid?

 Mental Health First Aid certification, which must be renewed every three years, provides trainees with the ability to:

-• Recognize the potential risk factors and warning signs for a range of mental health problems,
+• Recognize the potential risk factors and warning signs for a range of mental health problems, including: depression, anxiety/trauma, psychosis and psychotic disorders, substance use disorders, and self-injury.

 • Use a 5-step action plan to help an individual in crisis connect with appropriate professional help.